pingcap/docs-dm/en/source-configuration-file.md

 enable-gtid: false

 # Whether to enable relay log.
 enable-relay: false       # Since DM v2.0.2, this configuration item is deprecated.
-Please use `start-relay` command to enable relay.
+To enable the relay log feature, use the `start-relay` command instead.
 relay-binlog-name: ""     # The file name from which DM-worker starts to pull the binlog.
 relay-binlog-gtid: ""     # The GTID from which DM-worker starts to pull the binlog.
 relay-dir: "./relay_log"  # The directory used to store relay log.